Margot Robbie to Harry Styles: 10 stars who disrupted fashion in 2022

 The New York Times has just unveiled the 93 personalities it considers to be the most stylish when it comes to the best fashion looks of 2022.
 It is a (very) long list based on elegance, fashion, and influence, but not only.

-Some celebrities have genuinely shaken up the codes of fashion, shattering all kinds of conventions and preconceptions in the process in 2022.
+Some celebrities have genuinely shaken up the codes of fashion, shattering all kinds of conventions in the process in 2022.

 From Rihanna to Margot Robbie, here’s a look at 10 stars who changed the fashion game in 2022.